jkulawik/blog/_drafts/discord-alternative.md

 ### Skype

-Skype is a weird hybrid of a web app and traditional phone features.
+Skype offers a weird hybrid of online chat and traditional phone features.
 It is the app everyone ran from back in the day and it seems to have stayed in that category.